 In making their assessment of going concern, the Directors, having made due and careful enquiry, are of the opinion that the Company will have access to adequate working capital to meet its obligations for the period of at least 12 months from the date of approval of the financial statements.
 The Directors, have discussed the Company's position with its investors and professional advisors.
-With its recent investment in Flash Corp, the Company, together with Flash Corp's support, believes it will secure the funding required to pursue its objectives.
 The Directors believe strongly in the Group's potential.
 However, the success of securing funding has been identified as a material uncertainty which may cast significant doubt over the going concern assessment.
 Whilst acknowledging this uncertainty, based upon the expectation of completing a successful fundraising in the near future, and the continued support of its investors, the Directors consider it appropriate to continue to prepare the financial statements on a going concern basis.